 4. Applied Methods and model organisms:

 Mouse transgenic models, primary cell culture, and human disease models.
-Imaging and image analysis, proteomics, biomechicanical and biophysical approaches (together with strong collaborators).
+High end Imaging and image analysis, proteomics, biomechicanical and biophysical approaches such as traction and atomic force microscopy, controlled strain methods (together with strong collaborators).
 In collaboration: bioinformatics.

 5. Desirable skills and qualifications: